Frequently Asked Questions

 What foreign languages do you offer?

-In addition to our Spanish immersion program, Spanish is taught in each of our classes from Kindergarten through the 5th grade.
-Currently, we offer Spanish and French beginning in 8th grade with offerings of four years of Spanish and French at the high school level.
+We offer Spanish and French beginning in 8th grade with offerings of four years of Spanish and French at the high school level.
+American Sign Language was introduced in 2021.

 What athletic programs are offered at OCS?